Remote Test Requirements

 - External or built-in web-camera.
 Examinees must be able to move their web-camera to show a 360o view of their test environment during the security check.

 - Internet connection speed of at least 1.5 Mbps (conduct a speed test to confirm connection speed).
 For the best experience, it is recommended that examinees use an Ethernet cable to help reduce the risk of the connection being interrupted due to low signal strength (information on how connect to internet via Ethernet).

 - Windows 8.1 or higher.

-- MacOS 10.13 or higher.
-Please note, if you are using a Mac, you will be required to complete these instructions on page 11 to ensure your system requirements are met.
+- MacOS 10.13 or higher (Note: MacOS 13.0 Ventura is not supported at this time).
+If you are using a Mac, you will be required to complete these instructions on page 10 to ensure your system requirements are met.
 Techincal difficulties may still occur after completing the system requirements check.
-If possible, we suggest that you test with a PC.
+If possible, we suggest that you test with a Windows PC.

 - Current version of Google Chrome.